automl/neps/docs/reference/analyse.md

 The `full.csv` contains all configuration details in CSV format.
 Details include configuration hyperparameters and any returned result and cost from the `evaluate_pipeline` function.

-The `best_objective_trajectory.txt` contains logging of the incumbent trajectory.
+The `best_config_trajectory.txt` contains logging of the incumbent trajectory.
-The `best_objective.txt` records current incumbent.
+The `best_config.txt` records current incumbent.

 # TensorBoard Integration